 This is a guide on the Wild Pokemon Rotom in Pokemon UNITE.
-Read on to know when Rotom appear, how and when to beat Rotom, what moves Rotom has, what rewards Rotom gives, and more!
+Read on to learn Rotom's spawn time, how and when to beat it, what moves it has, what buff and rewards it gives, and more!

 List of Contents

-Rotom will spawn in the 7-minute mark of the match.
+Rotom will spawn at the 7-minute mark of the match.
 It will appear at the center part of the Top Lane.